dpwiese/personal-website/content/posts/documentation.md

 ````html
 <!-- this shows in Pandoc -->
 <span class="hide-me">
 ```js
 var your = "code here"
 ```
 </span>

 <!-- this shows in Hugo -->
 <p>
 ```js {linenos=false}
 var your = "code here"
 ```
 </p>
 ````

-And the result of the solution to this problem are as desired.
+The results of this solution are as desired.

-So basically via some cumbersome HTML and CSS, I can define parts that show up either in the Pandoc PDF output, or on the web, and thus can use each of these parts differently depending on how each markdown processor will use them.
+With some cumbersome HTML and CSS parts or the source can be defined that show up either in the Pandoc PDF output or on the web, and thus can write each of these parts differently depending on how each markdown processor will use them.
-Now this looks correct on the web via Hugo, and in the PDF output generated by Pandoc.
-Of course, they will be different slightly in that the code block on the web will not have line numbering due to the `{linenos=false}`, but this will not be the case with Pandoc.

-This is at best horribly inelegant, requiring extra HTML elements and significant duplicated code just because the markdown processor of Pandoc is different than that of Hugo.
+This solution is at best horribly inelegant, requiring extra HTML elements and significant duplicated source just because the markdown processor of Pandoc is different than that of Hugo.

-I initially thought this would be a perfect use case for a Shortcode and then of course realized that Shortcodes could not be interpreted by Pandoc either.
+I initially thought this would be a perfect use case for a shortcode and then of course realized that shortcodes could not be interpreted by Pandoc either.

 ## Solution Option 3: Pandoc Filters

-This seemed to be a very viable option.
-There is lots of information on Pandoc filters written in Python, php, Lua, etc. online.
-This solution also seemed to the most elegant and flexible.
+There is lots of information on Pandoc filters written in Python, php, Lua, etc. online, and this solution also seemed to the most elegant and flexible.
-This case would require creating a filter called, for example, `filter.lua` and use the Pandoc option `--lua-filter=filter.lua`.
+This solution would require creating a filter called, for example, `filter.lua` that would handle the offending code when using Pandoc using the option `--lua-filter=filter.lua`.

-Spent a few minutes looking at the filters, but realized it might be a bit involved, so set this option aside to come back to after seeing if there may be more easier options.
+A few minutes were spent looking at the filters, but I realized it might be a bit involved and so this option was set aside to come back to after seeing if there may be more simpler options.
 The <a href="https://pandoc.org/filters.html" target="_blank">Pandoc Filters</a> docs were a useful reference.
 As filters were an interesting option, I was particularly interested in
 <a href="https://pandoc.org/lua-filters.html" target="_blank">Pandoc Lua Filters</a>, as they seemed to be frequently used with success.
-Can also write filters in Python using Panflute, as described in the blog post <a href="https://lee-phillips.org/panflute-gnuplot/" target="_blank">Technical Writing with Pandoc and Panflute</a>.
+Filters can also be written in Python and used with Panflute, as described in the blog post <a href="https://lee-phillips.org/panflute-gnuplot/" target="_blank">Technical Writing with Pandoc and Panflute</a>.

 ## Solution Option 4: Replace Offending Argument with sed

 As the current problem was limited to one particular problem, the occurance of `{linenos=false}`, the stream editor sed could be easily used to look through whole markdown file, replace offending code, and plumb the output into Pandoc.
-This way was very fast to understand and implement, more elegant than the HTML/CSS hacking above, and seemed somewhat flexible.
+This way was very fast to understand and implement, more elegant than the HTML/CSS hacking above, and seemed somewhat flexible although it was far less elegant than ideal.
-But in order to ensure I could specify which parts of code I actually wanted to remove (and not occurences in the text, like `{linenos=false}`) I tacked on a `&nbsp` at the end.
+But in order to ensure parts of code could be specified for removal (and not occurences in the text, like `{linenos=false}`) a `&nbsp` was tacked on.
-Then can run sed and Pandoc as follows.
+Then sed and Pandoc can be run as follows.

 ```bash
 $ sed 's/ {linenos=false}&nbsp;//g' documentation.md > temp.md; \